Welcome to today's edition of the Rush 24-7 podcast.

 Yeah.

-And uh I got a nice big hug from a certain young lady you know.
+And I got a nice big hug from a certain young lady you know.

-But nevertheless, um the reason I'm calling is I told your screener that uh not just your show and other shows, but everywhere I look and listen, it's the same thing.
+But nevertheless, the reason I'm calling is I told your screener that not just your show and other shows, but everywhere I look and listen, it's the same thing, blame, And I'm only incensed at the point that what was exposed after Katrina was nothing new.

-It was nothing new, it was nothing that no one didn't know, just got exposed.
+It was nothing that no one didn't know.

 Yeah, but you know, Alvin, two things.